roblox-integrations/roblox-photoshop/README.md

 # Installation
 Install the [latest release of  Roblox Integration Hub application]([http://example.com](https://github.com/roblox-integrations/roblox-photoshop/releases/latest)), run it and extract and install Photoshop and Studio plugins.

+_Mac users:_ run ``` xattr -c ~/Downloads/RobloxIntegrationsHub.app ``` in your terminal to fix the "RobloxIntegrationsHub” is damaged and can’t be opened." error.

 ### Photoshop Plugin Installation
 Click 'Download the Photoshop plugin' in the [Roblox Integration Hub]([http://example.com](https://github.com/roblox-integrations/roblox-photoshop/releases/latest)) app, and then double-click the saved plugin file.
 The plugin is found in the main menu's Plugins->Roblox Photoshop Plugin.
 To upload assets, you'll need to provide an Open Cloud API Key.